sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 <img src="nettle-sha256-cropped-zoomed.png" width=100% style='border:2px solid black;'/>

+### Stencil generalization

+We also explored generating stencils from one benchmark and testing how well they generalized to the other benchmarks.
+The three-node stencils generated and chosen from `minver`:
+1. `fcmp` &rarr; `select` &larr; `fsub`
+2. `getelementptr` &larr; `pointer` &rarr; `getelementptr`)

+were found at least once in all but five of the other Embench benchmarks, producing dynamic coverage ratios between 0 and 7.68% (with an average of 1.45% &plusmn; 2.35).

+Stencils generated from other benchmarks achieved even less coverage on the rest of the benchmarks.
+For example, stencils generated from `edn`, `libwiki`, and `nbody` were not matched in any other benchmarks.

 ## Ongoing directions

 While finding redundancies in DFGs within each basic block is a good initial